-Students will not be allowed to continue their enrollment in the following pre-licensure nursing programs without a current criminal background check deemed "negative" or "clear": Vocational Nursing, Bachelor of Science in Nursing (BSN).
+Students in pre-licensure Nursing programs will not be allowed to continue their enrollment without a current criminal background check deemed "negative" or "clear".

-A student's background check will be initiated immediately upon enrollment & no later than the first day of class.
+A student's background check will be initiated immediately upon enrollment and no later than the first day of class.
 A background deemed to be "clear" is required to remain active in any of the above programs.
-The cost of a criminal background check is included in the total tuition of these programs, but students in a prelicensure Registered Nursing program must pay for the criminal background check required by the California Board of Registered Nursing.
+The cost of a criminal background check is included in the total tuition of these programs, but students in a prelicensure Registered Nursing program must pay for the criminal background check required by the Nevada State Board of Nursing.